HOW TO ELOPE IN ALASKA

 The Teal Door is fantastic to work with, as well as Meraki Floral!

 Hair and makeup artists are particularly hard to come by in Alaska.
-Though she’s based in Oregon, my top adventure elopement specialist is Meaghan, of Fleurt Beauty Company.
+Though she’s based in Oregon, my top adventure elopement specialist is Meaghan, of Black Fern Beauty Co.
 She offers concierge service (a tagalong service of sorts!) and knows what extra details adventure elopements take.
 Tell her I sent ya!